CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 ```
 Thus the position of the Moon could vary by up to $54'$ $11''$ from the geocentric position depending on the location of the observer on the Earth.

 The absolute maximum parallax of the Moon happens when the Moon is closest to the Earth.
-The Earth-Moon distance in this case is $356$ $400\text{ km}$, therefore:
+The distance from the Earth to the Moon in this case is $356$ $400\text{ km}$, therefore:
 ```math
 \pi = \arcsin\left(\frac{6378.137}{356\:400}\right) = 1\degree\:1'\:32''
 ```